xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 === "Install Manually"

-    Download the [latest Fox release](https://github.com/xigxog/fox/releases/latest){:target="_blank"} for your OS and extract the `fox` binary to a directory on your path.
+    Download the [latest Fox release](https://github.com/xigxog/fox/releases/latest){:target="_blank"} for your OS and extract the `Fox` binary to a directory on your path.

----

 ## Set up the Tutorial